 - One complete eye examination, including a required refraction, by a legally qualified ophthalmologist or optometrist, during a calendar year. - Up to two single vision, bifocal, trifocal, or lenticular lenses per calendar year. - Frames, but not more than one pair during any two consecutive calendar years. - One pair of cosmetic contacts elected in lieu of glasses.
-These will be covered the same as any other single vision spectacle lenses.
-This means that you must pay the difference between the recognized charge for spectacle lenses and contact lenses. - One pair of contact lenses required following cataract surgery or because visual acuity is correctable to 20/70 or better only with the use of contact lenses.
+These will be covered the same as any other single vision spectacle lenses appropriate to the member's vision prescription.
+This means that you must pay the difference between the recognized charge for spectacle lenses and contact lenses. - Contact lens fitting provided by an ophthalmologist or optometrist, or by a technician under the direct supervision of the prescribing practitioner, when contact lenses are elected in lieu of glasses.

+- One pair of contact lenses required following cataract surgery or because visual acuity is correctable to 20/70 or better only with the use of contact lenses.
 The maximum lifetime amount payable for necessary contact lenses is \$400.
 After you reach this maximum, necessary contacts are covered the same as cosmetic contacts.

 - Certain lens options, limited to those listed below:

-- scratch resistant coating
+- o scratch resistant coating

-- antireflective coating
+- o antireflective coating

-- polycarbonate lenses
+- o polycarbonate lenses

-VISION AND OPTICAL SERVICES NOT COVERED
+9.3 VISION AND OPTICAL SERVICES NOT COVERED